Penn-Letters/EchoChamber/index.md

 ---
-layout: home
+layout: Home
-title: EchoChamber Blog
+title: EchoChamber Posts
 ---

-Welcome to EchoChamber Blog!
+This is a Blog of sorts.
-Here you’ll find updates and posts.
+Here you’ll find some random posts.
+Almost all of these ideas are my own.
+I'll try to give credit when ideas appear that aren't.